|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 The student requires a maximum of 20 hours of compulsory work placement each week in order to fulfil the full requirement of this qualification.
 The work placement activities would count towards the contact teaching hours for this programme to enable learners acquire the necessary learning, knowledge and skills required for all the modules within two years.

-Various methods are used to assess each module including essays, reflective assignments, written reports, oral reports, case studies and projects.
+Various methods are used to assess each BSc (Hons) International Tourism and Hospitality Management (Accelerated Degree) modules including essays, reflective assignments, written reports, oral reports, case studies and projects.
 There will be no time-constrained examinations.

-Students who are awarded a minimum of a 2.2 classification can progress to a range of university Masters programmes in a relevant subject area.
+Students who successfully complete the BSc (Hons) International Tourism and Hospitality Management (Accelerated Degree) qualification and are awarded a minimum of a 2.2 classification can progress to a range of university Masters programmes in a relevant subject area.
 Students can also progress in employment in the tourism sector in a supervisory or managerial role.